A 2017 Interactive Fiction game created by Buster Hudson for the Interactive Fiction Competition.

 - Blatant Lies: Some of the things the lying flea says are very obviously lies.

-- Broken Bridge: The first puzzle of the game is finding a way to lower the drawbridge to the keep.
+- Broken Bridge: The first puzzle of the game is finding a way to lower the drawbridge to the keep so you can cross.

 - Cool and Unusual Punishment: Laundry duty is feared by all the servants.

-- Cutting the Knot: The vending machine puzzle can be solved, but it's much easier to get Ser Leonhart to destroy it.
+- Cutting the Knot: The vending machine puzzle can be solved, but it's much easier to bypass it by getting Ser Leonhart to destroy it.

 - Damsel out of Distress: As you explore the keep, you discover that the princess has already fled.